 When planning your trip to The Beaches of Fort Myers & Sanibel, be sure to check this page regularly for the latest information regarding the Zika virus.
 The Florida Department of Health confirms that there are no cases of locally-acquired Zika in Lee County, and there are no identified Zika zones in Florida at this time.
 It's essential that everyone is educated and takes necessary precautions against Zika.

-The Florida Department of Health has requested that all consumer questions continue to be directed to the state Zika Virus Information Hotline at 855-622-6735.
+The Florida Department of Health requests that all consumer questions be directed to the state Zika Virus Information Hotline at 855-622-6735.

-The Beaches of Fort Myers & Sanibel continues to monitor updated related to the Zika virus with local, state and federal agencies.
+The Beaches of Fort Myers & Sanibel will continue to monitor updates related to the Zika virus with local, state and federal agencies.

 Repellant should have any of the following active ingredients:

 Cover skin with long-sleeved shirts and long pants.
 Apply a permethrin repellent directly to clothing or purchase pre-treated clothing.
 Follow the manufacturer’s directions and do not apply directly to the skin.